OksanaVertsimakha/SDMD/README.md

 ## User notes
 The SDMDModel.ipynb is a jupyter notebook that contains the code for the model as described in the paper as well as supplementary functions.

 The SDMDSimulations.ipynb is a jupyter notebook that contains the code used to generate the figures and sumaltions data used in the modelling results.
+IdealisedRuns and EmpiricalRuns data is used to make Figure 1 and Figure 6 from the manuscript respectively.

 ## Timing
 Installation is not expected to take more than 5 minutes